-Overall, Sony overslept in 2019.
-There were no major event appearances, no announcements of real highlights and the “State of Play” was regularly criticized because of the uninspired content.
-In addition, there were minor disasters: announcing a deadline party title and then informing you about a postponement a few weeks later?
+Overall, Sony slept through 2019.
+There were no big event appearances, no announcements of real highlights and the "State of Play" was regularly criticized for the uninspired content.
+There were also minor disasters: Announcing a deadline party title, only to announce a postponement a few weeks later?
 That doesn't go down well with fans.

-Nevertheless: Sony seems to be preparing for the “big hit” in 2020.
-Then namely the Playstation 5 appears - if the project goes smoothly.
+Nevertheless: Sony seems to be preparing for the "Big Hit" in 2020.
+Then that is the Playstation 5 appears - if the project goes smoothly.
 However, Sony can also be satisfied with the sales figures of its Playstation 4 in 2019.
 The console dominates the charts, the PS4 has established itself as a top seller.

-Sony also bought quality: in the form of the development studio Insomniac Games, which was responsible for Marvel's Spiderman, a game that is not only mentioned in the same breath as Rocksteady's Batman Arkham series, but is sometimes considered better.
-The Playstation service “PS Now” also seems to be more in focus: Sony offered good content and will continue to do so in 2020.
+In addition, Sony has also bought quality: in the form of the Insomniac Games development studio, which was responsible for, among other things, Marvel's Spiderman, a game that is not only mentioned in the same breath as Rocksteady's Batman Arkham series, but is sometimes considered better.
+The Playstation service "PS Now" also seems to be more in focus: Sony offered good content and will continue to do so in 2020.

 Microsoft knocked off again?

 And Microsoft?
 The Redmond-based company never tires of announcing their Xbox Scarlett project as groundbreaking and technologically outstanding.
 It remains to be seen whether this will be enough in the console fight against the direct competitor Playstation 5.
 The fact that the percentage of sales will shift in favor of Microsoft is probably a pious wish: the Xbox will also be beaten in 2020, albeit successfully.